[Part 2] Do more with docassemble: Start a project and write a few questions

 2. I never Meta an Interview like you

-I like to start my interview file with a meta block that tells someone what this interview is about and who made it.
+I like to start my interview file with a meta block that tells someone about this interview and who made it.

 It’s not easy to remember what a meta block looks like every time.
 You can use the example blocks in the playground to insert template blocks and modify them.